state-hiu/cybergis-guides/1.0/cybergis-guides-roguegeonode-1.0.md

 There are three different configruation options for the backend database enumerated below: (5a) Amazon Web Sevices (AWS) Relational Databse Service (RDS), (5b) PostGIS on same instance as GeoNode, or (5c) PostGIS on a seperate instance than GeoNode.

 ####Step 5a.
 In step 5a, you can install PostGIS on AWS RDS.
-To install PostGIS ontop of a PostgreSQl AWS RDS instance take the following steps.
+To install PostGIS ontop of a PostgreSQL AWS RDS instance take the following steps.

 First, you need to lanuch a PostgreSQL RDS instance.
 You can follow the instructions found on the AWS website at [http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html).